flyingfisch/haskell-fischbot/README.md

 ~~~

 Join `#fischbot` on `irc.afternet.org` and you should see the bot
 running happily.
-Try running `fischbot --help` for information on
+Try running `./fischbot --help` for information on
 getting it to join other networks and channels.